Fat Removal Options

 - A boost in your self esteem and confidence levels.

-What makes your body lift at Gartner Plastic Surgery unique
+What makes your tummy tuck at New Jersey Gartner Plastic Surgery unique?

 Liposuction and Tummy Tuck

 Dr. Gartner performs liposuction at the same time as your tummy tuck to create an even better improvement of your midsection.
 The medical community once believed that combining liposuction with a tummy tuck would be riskier for the patient, but this has been proven to be untrue by a number of studies, including Lipoabdominoplasty: A versatile and safe technique for abdominal contouring.
 This study actually proves that performing liposuction at the same time can actually drastically reduce complications and achieve a better aesthetic result for you.
 You may also experience a faster recovery.
 For this reason, Dr. Gartner uses liposuction to remove fat that is located deeper under the skin, which would be difficult and more traumatic to remove with tummy tuck techniques alone.